-Funny thing though, if you point out how rude they are and how their actions endanger others, they get all self-righteous on you and somehow you’re the unreasonable one and they’re the victim.
-As in, how dare you even speak to them like that!
+Funny thing though, if you point out how rude they are and how their actions endanger others, they get self-righteous on you and somehow you’re the unreasonable one and they’re the victim.

 - You are so much better than everybody else.